-Remember, I tied to grow an avocado tree.
+Remember, I tried to grow an avocado tree.
 Didn’t work out too good.
 I gave it another try a couple of month ago but again I failed even though Miri had a good post up.
 So I decided the third time I try something different: homemade avocado sugar scrub.

 I do eat quite a few avocados so I also end up with many pits.
 You often read about avocado in cosmetics and how many good effects that has.
 So I did a little research.

 Avocados are rich in vitamins that are beneficiary to hair and skin and that prevents ageing.
 Mainly the avocado oil – obviously it is not easy gained at home.
 Still it can’t hurt using the grated pit and use as exfoliant.

 Specially after I read that you need 70 litres of water to grow one avocado – in certain areas up to 300 litres.
 That actually shocked me.
 And then you still need to fly it half across the earth to deliver it to my doorstep.
 So I better use every little bit of the avocado.
 (Edit: I researched bit more and realized an apple needs just as much water while a tomato needs 5litres.
 Who would have thought…)